|Interruptible/firm products (gas market)|

 - “’firm capacity’ means gas transmission capacity contractually guaranteed as uninterruptible by the transmission system operator.”

-It can be observed that firm products were downgraded to interruptible ones when they proved insufficient to access the entry-exit points of a system as firm capacity, however, such a review in itself does not mean, it itself, that the product loses considerably its value (ACER Report of 5 April 2019 on the conditionalities stipulated in contracts for standard capacity products for firm capacity, p.
-3).
+The ACER observed, moreover, that firm products were downgraded to interruptible ones when they proved insufficient to access the relevant entry- and exit points of the gas system as firm capacity, however, such a review does not mean, it itself, that the product loses considerably its value.

 ACER in the said document of 5 April 2019 notes that some interruptible products function with limited levels of interruption, and still serve the network as a product of a high value.
 In other cases, interruptions occur more frequently.